slaFFik/buddypress-groups-extras/readme.txt

 = 3.2 (xx.03.2012) =
 * Added ability to change groups pages slug on Edit page
+* Fixed a bug with group menu display after deactivating BPGE functionality for it (hackish)

 = 3.1 (19.03.2012) =
 * Fixed a major bug in displaying group pages with the same title but in different groups